barry-ha/Griduino/ASSEMBLY.md

 <h3>Step 12: Test Points</h3>

-Griduino has 7 optional test points.
-Three of them are together to offer ground points, and the other four are in the audio chain to help you check levels and linearity.
+Griduino has 6 optional test points.
+Three of them are together to offer grounding points, and the other three are in the audio chain to help check sound levels and linearity.
+See the schematic for details.
+Test points are intended for software developers and are not used during assembly.

 The test points are sized to wedge into their holes, holding them in place while upside down and being soldered.